htmfilho/htmfilho.github.io/about.md

 ## This Blog

 In this blog I typically write about software development and other topics surrounding it.
 Sometimes I try to explain things, mainly for myself, so I can repeat them later.
-But most of the time I analyse, compare and contrast to conclude giving my opinion about the subject.
+But most of the time I analyze, compare and contrast to conclude giving my opinion about the subject.

 After 10 years maintaining this blog, I can confirm my love for writing is consolidated.
 It is also spreading.
 For instance, it wasn't the case before, but now I confidently believe that [every software must have an up to date documentation](/2018/01/rethinking-software-documentation.html).
 I try to write in front of my kids in order to influence them and I already noticed them trying to mimic their father.
 I also pushed my wife to revive her blog and now I'm afraid she will become more active than me overtime.